thomasWeise/aitoa/book/structure/searchSpace/README.md

 It can easily be interpreted by the user and we have defined a suitable objective function for it in [@lst:JSSPMakespanObjectiveFunction].
 Yet, it is not that clear how we can efficiently create such solutions, especially feasible ones, let alone how to *search* in the space of Gantt charts.
 What we would like to have is a *search space*&nbsp;$\searchSpace$, which can represent the possible candidate solutions of the problem in a more machine-tangible, algorithm-friendly way.
+While comprehensive overviews about different such search spaces for the JSSP can be found in [@CGT1996ATSOJSSPUGAIR, @W2013GAFSSPAS; @A2010RIGAFTJSPACS], we here focus only on one single idea which I find particularly appealing.

 #### Idea: 1-dimensional Encoding